vinh-tran1/vinh-tran1/README.md

 👋 Hey!

-I'm a student at Yale University studying Computer Science and Economics with demonstrated experience in **software engineering**, **product management**, and **consulting** with a particular interest in entrepreneurship and biotech.
+I'm a student at Yale University studying Computer Science and Economics with demonstrated experience in **software engineering**, **product management**, and **consulting** with a particular interest in entrepreneurship, technology, and biotech.

 I've interned as a
 - **software engineer** @ Moderna on the Genomics team
 - **software product manager** @ COAD (startup)
 - **associate consultant** @ Clarion | Lumanity
+- **analyst** @ ClearView Healthcare Partners

 I am always open to connect and expand my network so feel free to reach out at vinhtrann101@gmail.com or vinh.tran@yale.edu